raiden-network/spec/monitoring_service.rst

 balance proof to the ``TokenNetwork`` contract and thus ensures correct settlement of the channel.

-To do this a Monitoring Service listens to :ref:`Monitor Requests <Monitor Request>` in a public Matrix room.
-An MR is accompanied by a reward for acting on it.
+To do this a Monitoring Service listens to :ref:`Monitor Requests (MRs) <Monitor Request>` in a public Matrix room.
+A MR is accompanied by a reward for acting on it.
 Based on this reward, the MS can decide to monitor a channel and store the corresponding MRs.